 A mechanical internal rail system was installed instead of an electrical rail system because of the fire safety precautions needed with hazardous waste materials.

-This modified unit is able to lift and place 55-gallon hazardous waste drums anywhere within the container making it much safer, easier and faster to load and off-load materials.
+This shipping container lifter is able to lift and place 55-gallon hazardous waste drums anywhere within the container making it much safer, easier and faster to load and off-load materials.
 This shipping container modification from start to finish took about two weeks.